 While edge data centers differ in that they will handle processing of applications, data analytics and data storage within the general vicinity of end users and devices that use those applications and data, they include the same power, cooling, connectivity and security found in centralized data centers, but on a smaller scale.
 Siemon offers a wide range of essential infrastructure solutions that emerging edge data centers will rely on.

-- Fiber and Copper Connectivity - Siemon's LightHouse™ Advanced Fiber Solutions are ideal for connecting edge
+- Fiber and Copper Connectivity - Siemon Advanced Fiber Solutions are ideal for connecting edge data centers

-data centers to the cloud, while our direct-attach, high-speed copper cabling enables connections from switches
+to the cloud, while our direct-attach, high-speed copper cabling enables connections from switches to servers

 - Infrastructure Management - Because many edge data centers will be unmanned or limited access sites, edge data center owners and operators can also benefit from automated infrastructure management (AIM) tools such as Siemon's MapIT G2 with EagleEye Connect software that enables remote management and monitoring of copper and fiber connections.
 Through our complementary partners, Siemon